By Ogova Ondego

 The third phase of subjugation was that of neo-colonialism.
 Africans were given political independence but denied the ability to determine their own destinies through unfavourable trade and investment policies.
 Debt arrangements, which favour the West, were compounded by the West’s predisposition to use Africans as pawns whenever the need arose.
 This was the case during the Cold War which pitted the West against the former Union of Soviet Socialist Republics (USSR) commonly known as the Soviet Union.
 After the disintegration of the Soviet Union, the West thought of other ways in which to continue their stranglehold on Africa.
 Thus Globalisation sprung up.

 Like the earlier three stages, this one also exists to benefit the West.
-Based on the Darwinian philosophy of survival for the fittest, it is driven by the motive for financial profit and greed.
+Based on the Darwinian philosophy of survival of the fittest, it is driven by the motive for financial profit and greed.
 It demands that developing countries open up their markets so that the Developed World dumps its merchandise on them.
-This is badly affecting the former as people abandon any attempts at industrialisation as they can get imported goods at less than what it would cost to manufacture and sell their own.
+This is badly affecting the former as people abandon any attempts for industrialisation as they can get imported goods at less than what it would cost to manufacture and sell their own.

 The above are the forces that should be addressed by anyone who attempts to alleviate poverty in Kenya.